.o88b.

 Do you see that?
 For some reason libsndfile-1.dll is compiled with no

-protections at all, neither SafeSEH or even ASLR!
+protections at all, not SafeSEH or even ASLR!
 Jackpot!
 Now I can use a false

 exception handler within libsndfile-1.dll's address space, with no SafeSEH table